 Application Guidelines

-• Summary of your RSO’s mission and vision with a clear description of how your RSO is academic-focused or service-oriented.
+• Please provide us with a summary of your RSO’s mission and vision with a clear description of how your RSO is academic-focused or service-oriented.

-• Description of how you will use the library space.
+• Please provide us with a description of how you will use the library space.

-• Vision for how your RSO and the University Libraries will partner.
+• Please share your vision for how your RSO and the University Libraries will partner.

-• Proposed budget for the funds awarded with the Fellowship.
+• Please provide your proposed budget for the funds awarded with the Fellowship.
+(Additionally, a budget template is available here.)

 Evaluation Procedure

 The selection committee consists of three librarians or classified staff members of the University Libraries.
 The Dean of Libraries appoints all evaluators.
+The selection committee will use this rubric to evaluate the applications.
 After reviewing all applications, the selection committee will submit their recommendation to the Dean of Libraries for the final decision.

 Requirements of the Fellowship